Anxiety and Depression Are Symptoms, Not Diseases

 Client: I don’t know.
 We never talked about it.

 One of the things that folks are most confused about when it comes to anxiety and depression is the relationship between the feelings and the root nature of the problem.
 Our society confuses these things and way too often labels the feelings as the problem.
 Consider it this way.
 If you break your arm and then go into the emergency room, you don’t say, “I have pain-in-my-arm disorder”.
-The pain is the signal that there is the problem.
-Or if you are outside for a long time in the cold with no jacket, upon feeling very cold, you don’t say that you have "a coldness disorder".
-Or if you don’t eat for a long time and you feel famished, you don’t have a "hunger disorder".
-Feeling pain, cold, and hungry are signals that your basic needs for bodily integrity, warmth and food were not met.
+The pain is the signal that there is a problem.
+Or if you are outside for a long time in the cold with no jacket, upon feeling very cold, you don’t say that you have "a coldness disorder."
+Or if you don’t eat for a long time and you feel famished, you don’t have a "hunger disorder."
+Feeling pain, cold, and hunger are signals that your basic needs for bodily integrity, warmth, and food were not met.
 The feelings are not the problem, per se.

 Now look back at the exchange above.
-One can see immediately that the client is low on all these domains.
-He feels alienated from his family; he lacks intimate friendships; he has had no romantic involvements; and he does not see a clear pathway that he can contribute to society in a way that feels valuable.
+One can see immediately that the client is low in all these domains.
+He feels alienated from his family; he lacks intimate friendships; he has had no romantic involvement; he does not see a clear and valuable pathway to contribute to society.
 And he has no idea about how to think about himself in a positive light.

-It is worth noting that, given the current structure of society, depression often serves not to help reboot the system and enlist social support, but instead contributes to the further isolation of the individual, which creates a nasty, vicious spiral of shutting down, doing less, feeling more isolated, turning against the self, and thus getting even more depressed.
-As such, depressive symptoms often do contribute to the problem, and folks do suffer from Negative Affect Syndromes, where extreme negative moods are definitely part of the problem.
+Given the current structure of society, depression often serves not to help reboot the system and enlist social support, but instead contributes to the further isolation of the individual, which creates a nasty, vicious spiral of shutting down, doing less, feeling more isolated, turning against the self, and thus getting even more depressed.
+As such, depressive symptoms often do contribute to the problem, and folks do suffer from negative affect syndromes, where extreme negative moods are definitely part of the problem.

-BUT, everyone should be clear, first and foremost, that anxiety and depression are symptoms of psychosocial needs and threats.
-They should NOT be, first and foremost, considered alien feelings that need to be eliminated or fixed, any more than we would treat pain from a broken arm, coldness and hunger primarily with pills that takes away the feelings, as opposed to fixing the arm, getting warmer or feeding the hungry individual.
+But everyone should be clear, first and foremost, that anxiety and depression are symptoms of psychosocial needs and threats.
+They should not be, first and foremost, considered alien feelings that need to be eliminated or fixed, any more than we would treat pain from a broken arm, coldness, and hunger primarily with pills that take away the feelings, as opposed to fixing the arm, getting warmer, or feeding the hungry individual.